 Every day I have several moments wondering if I can walk again.
 I constantly have the tendency to try it.
 Putting slight weight on the leg.
 Trying to flex it (I actually have to extend my knee 24/7).
 I want to do things.
 Stroll through Amsterdam, seeing my friends and do little citytrips in Europe (now that I’m here anyway).
 But okay..
 I know bone fractures are healing slowly and I know I should be patient.
 Hardest thing.

 I left this one as last and unconcluded on purpose.
 That night of the accident, I did many things against my intuition.
 But I kept on going and doing things that didn’t feel good doing.
 Not saying this wouldn’t have happened otherwise, but it definitely set me thinking.
+Could my accident be predicted by intuition?
 I actually still don’t really know how to decide what to do in such situations.
 Always listen to your own intuition?
-Or is it okay go against it sometimes to adapt to someone else’s?
+Or is it okay go against it sometimes to adapt to someone else?

 And now?
 I feel good, I like being in the Netherlands and I look forward to walk again.
 I hope I can start rehabilitation next week, but no one actually told me when I can.
 I guess it’s different for every patient and it’s just a waiting game.